First visit: 3 November 1847 – 13 July 1848

 Musically Berlioz achieved relatively little during his first stay in London, yet the visit was of great significance for his subsequent career: he was warmly welcomed by every section of London musical society, the musicians themselves, the press and the general public.
 He was very appreciative of London audiences: ‘There is much to be done here, because of the public which is attentive, intelligent, and truly devoted to serious works’ (CG no. 1170); ‘The London public is very attentive and serious in its tastes, and I have been able to see for myself its excellent qualities’ (CG no. 1200); ‘The (musical) English really love music, they listen to it attentively and have a keen feeling for it.
 The others are barbarians, like the French, like the three quarters of the population of Europe and all other nations in their entirety.
 Musical feeling is given to very few people, but it gives glimpses of the infinite’ (CG no. 1598bis [in vol. VIII]; cf. also 1209, 1542, 1987).
 In the musical world and in London society generally he made numerous friends and hardly any enemies.
 With no major linguistic obstacle to overcome, unlike during his visits to the German-speaking world, he integrated with ease in English society, and this guaranteed that he would return there in future.
 One may draw a contrast with Wagner’s far less successful visit to London in 1855 where he had to face a generally hostile press.

 Well before he set foot in London Berlioz was already friendly with members of the London musical scene, several of them not English but Germans who had settled in London (see the page Berlioz in London: friends and acquaintances).
 Such were the composer Julius Benedict, the critic Charles Gruneisen, with whom he travelled to London on 3-4 November 1847 (CG no. 1134), or the pianist Charles Hallé who settled in London as a result of the 1848 revolution (CG no. 1188) and later founded the Hallé orchestra in Manchester.
 French musicians active in London were also numerous, such as the violinists Prosper Sainton and Jean-Baptiste Tolbecque.
 The Drury Lane orchestra included many such musicians from continental Europe (CG nos.
 1134, 1146).
 During his first stay in London Berlioz met many other leading figures in London musical life, such as the publisher Frederick Beale (see above); the critics Morris Barnett and Henry Chorley who translated the Damnation of Faust for the concert of 7 February (CG no. 1172); Edward Holmes, another critic and author of a biography of Mozart, who was very appreciative of Berlioz’s music; and the writer James Davison who was to become one of Berlioz’s closest friends in London.
-Berlioz’s circle of acquaintances extended beyond the musical world: soon after his arrival he was entertained by the great actor William Macready, who had once partnered Harriet Smithson on the scene in London; Berlioz expressed a warm admiration for his talent (CG no. 1146).
+Berlioz’s circle of acquaintances extended beyond the musical world: soon after his arrival he was entertained by the great actor William Macready, who had once partnered Harriet Smithson on the stage in London; Berlioz expressed a warm admiration for his talent (CG no. 1146).
 During his stay in London Berlioz was a frequent visitor to the theatre; a letter of May 1848 tells in detail of a performance of Hamlet he saw with Marie Recio (CG no. 1200; according to Ganz , p.
 65 this was at the Royal Olympic Theatre, Wych Street).

 Several letters of Berlioz give vivid glimpses of his life in London at the time.
 For example to the publisher Brandus in Paris (CG no. 1179; 24 February 1848):